pbiggar/phc/doc/manual/limitations.rst

 This document describes the known limitations of the current |phc|
 implementation.
 These limitations are things that we are aware of but that are not high on our priority list of things to deal with at the moment.
-However, if any of them are bothering you, let us <ulink url="http://www.phpcompiler.org/mailinglist.html">know</ulink> and we might look into it.
+However, if any of them are bothering you, let us `know <http://www.phpcompiler.org/mailinglist.html>`_ and we might look into it.

 Comments